 Google Ad Manager Platform Update

-Here’s what interesting.
+Here’s what is interesting.
 Whatever we have discussed till now isn’t new.
-Publishers have been sending child-directed ad requests to Google for years and there wasn’t any need to update Google Ad Manager setting.
+Publishers have been sending child-directed ad requests to Google for years and there wasn’t any need to update the Google Ad Manager setting.

 But Google quietly changed the line item delivery options last month and it’s news for almost all the publishers.
-Specifically, it added “child-directed ads” option in “Adjust Delivery” and if you aren’t deliberately selecting “Allow to serve on child-directed requests”, the line item is blocked from serving ads for child-directed requests.
+Specifically, it added a “child-directed ads” option in “Adjust Delivery” and if you aren’t deliberately selecting “Allow to serve on child-directed requests”, the line item is blocked from serving ads for child-directed requests.

 It can’t serve contextual-targeted ads as well.
 What’s the worst part?